Skip to content

 Mix providers for failover

-# Primary: GorillaPool for everything
+# Primary: GorillaPool Arcade for broadcasting

 primary = BSV::Network::Providers::GorillaPool.default